This castle is not just famous for the building itself, but also for the amazing garden that faces it.

 It’s estimated to have cost £42 million in 2003 and was commissioned by the wife of the 12th Duke of Northumberland, Jane Percy, Duchess of Northumberland.

-The garden itself is owned by a charitable trust, and the Duke has donated an area of 42-acre (17 ha) and £9 million to it in order for the garden to be constructed.
+The garden itself is owned by a charitable trust, and the Duke has donated an area of 42-acre (17 ha) and £9 million to it for the garden to be constructed.

 Quick facts about Alnwick Castle